sjmc11/vue-wswg-editor/docs/guide/quick-start.md

 The `PageRenderer` component is lightweight and designed for production use.
 It renders pages without any editing capabilities.

 For more details on components, see the [Components Guide](/guide/components).

+## Starter Kit

+Want to get started faster?
+Check out the [page-builder-starter-kit](https://github.com/sjmc11/page-builder-starter-kit) repository, which provides a complete reference implementation with example blocks, custom fields, and layouts.
+This starter kit is extracted from the [vue-wswg-demos](https://github.com/sjmc11/vue-wswg-demos) project and includes everything you need to start building pages with vue-wswg-editor.

 ## Next Steps